SamsungLabs/tr3d/README.md

 ## TR3D: Towards Real-Time Indoor 3D Object Detection

 **News**:
+ * :rocket: June, 2023.
+We add ScanNet-pretrained S3DIS model and log significantly pushing forward state-of-the-art.
  * February, 2023.
-TR3D on all 3 datasets is now supported in [mmdetection3d](https://github.com/open-mmlab/mmdetection3d) as a [project](https://github.com/open-mmlab/mmdetection3d/tree/dev-1.x/projects/TR3D).
+TR3D on all 3 datasets is now supported in [mmdetection3d](https://github.com/open-mmlab/mmdetection3d) as a [project](https://github.com/open-mmlab/mmdetection3d/tree/main/projects/TR3D).
  * :fire: February, 2023.
 TR3D is now state-of-the-art on [paperswithcode](https://paperswithcode.com) on SUN RGB-D and S3DIS.

 This repository contains an implementation of TR3D, a 3D object detection method introduced in our paper: